EdisonMatos/EdisonMatos/README.md

 <h3 align="left">I'm Edison, but you can call me Ed!</h3>
 <br>

-- 💻 I'm a Web and Mobile Developer Student.
+- 💻 I'm a Backend Developer.
-- 🔭 Studying FullStack JavasScript Professional Course on [OneBitCode](https://onebitcode.com/lp/).
 - 💬 My main language is Portuguese, but i speak English too.
-- 🪂 Fun fact: **i was once a Skydiver**.

 <br>